mohamedbana/antha/cmd/anthadoc/anthadoc.md

-For instance, http://golang.org/pkg/math/big/?m=all,text shows the documentation for all (not just the exported) declarations of package big, in textual form (as it would appear when using godoc from the command line: "godoc -src math/big .*").
+For instance, http://golang.org/pkg/math/big/?m=all,text shows the documentation for all (not just the exported) declarations of package big, in textual form (as it would appear when using anthadoc from the command line: "anthadoc -src math/big .*").

-By default, godoc serves files from the file system of the underlying OS.
+By default, anthadoc serves files from the file system of the underlying OS.
 Instead, a .zip file may be provided via the -zip flag, which contains the file system to serve.
 The file paths stored in the .zip file must use slash ('/') as path separator; and they must be unrooted. $GOROOT (or -goroot) must be set to